yuheiarimoto616/degree_planner/README.md

 more classes, interfaces, and abstract classes are unnecessary for my application as it is pretty simple.
 However, further development/improvement of my application (for example, adding more features) would require refactoring.
 But one thing I could do is that making more classes like LoadButton to make GUI class simpler.
-For example, I could make setUpTable method in GUI class as new class that extends JTable.
+For example, I could extract setUpTable method in GUI class as new class that extends JTable.